-pfSense XML-RPC Config Sync Overview¶
+pfSense Software XMLRPC Config Sync Overview¶

-In a two-node cluster the XML-RPC settings must only be enabled on the primary node, the secondary node must have these settings disabled.
+In a two-node cluster the XMLRPC settings must only be enabled on the primary node, the secondary node must have these settings disabled.

 For XMLRPC to function, both nodes must meet the following requirements:

 The GUI must be running on the same port and protocol, for example: HTTPS on port

 443, which is the default setting.